 Declaring a Major/Minor

-The Department of Earth and Planetary Science offers six undergraduate majors:
+The Department of Earth and Planetary Science offers six undergraduate major tracks:

 |Atmospheric Science||Geophysics||Environmental Earth Science|